piepworks/cassettenest-legal/privacy.md

 ## How we secure your data

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
-All offsite database backups are also encrypted.

 Data are not encrypted while they live in our database (since it needs to be ready to send to you when you need it) or in backups stored on the server for no more than 30 days, but we go to great lengths to secure your data at rest.